awsdocs/aws-freertos-docs/doc_source/ota-code-sign-cert-mchip.md

 The Microchip Curiosity PIC32MZEF supports a self\-signed SHA256 with ECDSA code\-signing certificate\.

 **Note**
-To create a code signing certificate, you need to install [OpenSSL](https://www.openssl.org/) on your machine\.
+To create a code\-signing certificate, install [OpenSSL](https://www.openssl.org/) on your machine\.
 After you install OpenSSL, make sure that `openssl` is assigned to the OpenSSL executable in your command prompt or terminal environment\.
 You need to use the AWS Command Line Interface to import your code\-signing certificate, private key, and certificate chain into AWS Certificate Manager\.
 For information about installing the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.

 1. In your working directory, use the following text to create a file named `cert_config.txt`\.
 Replace *test\_signer@amazon\.com* with your email address: